repatterning/.github/profile/README.md

 &nbsp; | purpose
 :--- | :---
-daily | Retrieves the latest river level measures, vis-à-vis the previous 24 hours. structures | Structures the latest data, deals with anomalies, e.g., missing measure points. measures | Prepares raw measures for graphing. contrasts | Calculates hourly percentage changes, and prepares the calculations for graphing. quantiles | Calculates quantiles and extrema, and prepares the calculations for graphing. drift | Calculates drift. variational | For Bayesian state space modelling of time series; viability is its  corresponding evaluation repository.
+<a href="https://github.com/repatterning/daily" target="_blank">daily</a> | Retrieves the latest river level measures, vis-à-vis the previous 24 hours.
+<a href="https://github.com/repatterning/structures" target="_blank">structures</a> | Structures the latest data, deals with anomalies, e.g., missing measure points.
+<a href="https://github.com/repatterning/measures" target="_blank">measures</a> | Prepares raw measures for graphing.
+<a href="https://github.com/repatterning/contrasts" target="_blank">contrasts</a> | Calculates hourly percentage changes, and prepares the calculations for graphing.
+<a href="https://github.com/repatterning/quantiles" target="_blank">quantiles</a> | Calculates quantiles and extrema, and prepares the calculations for graphing.
+<a href="https://github.com/repatterning/drift" target="_blank">drift</a> | Calculates drift.
+<a href="https://github.com/repatterning/variational" target="_blank">variational</a> | For Bayesian state space modelling of time series; <a href="https://github.com/repatterning/viability" target="_blank">viability</a> is its  corresponding evaluation repository.

 <br>